errwnd/ltescan/README.md

 A java based android app to find SINR,RSRP,RSRQ and RSSI.

-Forked and modified from https://github.com/usnistgov/LTECoverageTool
+Forked and inspired from https://github.com/usnistgov/LTECoverageTool